 You will need a four-wheel drive vehicle to drive at the Worimi Conservation Lands.

 All vehicles entering the Worimi Conservation Lands must be registered and display a valid Worimi Conservation Lands beach vehicle permit.
 The Worimi Conservation Lands (WCL) is considered a road related area and road rules apply under Road Transport (General) Act 2005.

 There are two types of permits available:

-The Worimi Conservation Lands are located in the Port Stephens area, north of Newcastle.
+The Worimi Conservation Lands are located in the Port Stephens area of Anna Bay, north of Newcastle.
 Vehicle access is available for 4WDs.

 - via Lavis Lane at Williamtown

 - via Gan Gan Road at Anna Bay

 - via 4WD entry - Fern Bay (Fern Bay Seaside Village)